CausticKirbyZ/SprayCannon/README.md

 * Use wsl (this is what i use 80% of the time and it works really well)
 * use a linux vm

-\* **Note:** Crystal doesnt have an official windows compiler release yet.
+\* **Note:** ~~Crystal doesnt have an official windows compiler release yet.~~ It does now!
+Not sure if i want to support windows yet but if someone wants it submit an issue and ill see if i can get it working.
 If a bug is found please create a bug report and i will try to address it.

 **MacOS**(homebrew):
 ```